mahdi-y/Spotify2YoutubeMusic/readme.md

 python copy_playlists.py
 ```

-Follow the on-screen instructions to select and copy a playlist.
+Follow the on-screen instructions to select and copy a playlist, liked songs or followed artists.

 ## Troubleshooting